andrewcooke/choochoo/docs/index.md

 ## Current Status

-The framework is there.
-A database.
-Various ways of getting data into the database.
-Various ways of getting it out again.
+The framework is there: a database; various ways of getting data into the database; various ways of getting it out again.
 Unfortunately I am injured and recently had a set-back in my recovery, so the actual training part isn't so detailed.

 ## Future Plans

-Motivated by an initial announcement of this code on Reddit, which helped me clarify to myself what I was trying to do here:

-* Rewrite the database so that numerical values are isolated in a single table (and the ORM to use factories that look-up values there).
-* Make calculation of summary statistics more general, working on the single table of values.
-* Allow summary statistics over multiple ranges.
-* Support pluggable / extensible statistics.
-* Remove the complexity of configuration TUIs by moving configuration to something done at the Python (or Jupyter) prompt (like analysis).
-* Rewrite the diary display so that it can handle arbitrary fields (and the binder).
-* Document all the above in the spirit of "you can extend it" and "move data in and out of database".
+The system was recently re-written to be more configurable and general.
+Next steps include:

+* Updating this documentation.
+  * Add docs for "quantified self" users, since they may also be interested.
+  * Add screenshots and examples.
+* Adding a TSS equivalent using heart rate values.